 Of course, one might argue that persuading people to do such horrible acts is an inherent property of the respective religions.
 But religions, although many adherents of particular religions would like to deny it, do develop.
 They develop because of social, political, and scientific pressure.
 For example, it indeed is written in the Old Testament that those who break the Sabbath should be stoned to death, but no one really believes that anymore, much like scientists in modern Germany don’t believe that it is acceptable to use Jews as experimental objects, as many did less than a century ago.

 When someone makes a case against religion on moral grounds, he or she should distinguish the finer shades of religious beliefs.
 What most religious people believe is completely harmless.
 I don’t think it is appropriate to condemn a religion per se based on immoral behaviour of people who have been brainwashed using particular teachings of a minority of adherents of the religion.

-I believe that it is appropriate to attack religion on factual grounds when, for instance, religious people want to teach children that the Earth is less 10 000 years old, because there is an overwhelming amount of evidence that it is not.
+I believe that it is appropriate to attack religion on factual grounds when, for instance, religious people want to teach children that the Earth is less 10,000 years old, because there is an overwhelming amount of evidence that it is not.
 I believe that it is appropriate to attack religious authorities if they are a cause of suffering.
-But I don’t believe it is appropriate to attack religion itself on moral grounds without taking into account other delicate moral issues, not necessarily connected to the religion itself.
+But I don’t believe it is appropriate to attack religion itself on moral grounds by selectively speaking only about the bad things and ignoring the good things.
 What do you think?